1. Home

-Is My AP Score Good Enough?
+Is Your AP Test Score Good Enough?

 Students who take the AP exam will get a score ranging from 1 to 5.
 The College Board defines the numbers as follows: